-Every Wednesday at 2:00pm, KST Deputy Director Orlana Darkins Drewery takes to Instagram Live for conversations with the KST community in Pittsburgh, and across the USA.
+KST Deputy Director Orlana Darkins Drewery takes to Instagram Live for conversations with the KST community members.
+On Wednesday, July 8, Darkins Drewery is joined by Jasiri X, Founder & Chief Executive Officer of 1Hood Media.
 Join us to see how folks are managing the impact of COVID-19.

 Down with ODD is a part of KST Global Stream, KST’s COVID-19 responsive online programming initiative.